 8.14.1 The fire protection of special purpose ships shall be in compliance with the requirements of 6.2.

 Russian Maritime Register of Shipping

 Rules for the Classification and Construction of Sea-Going Ships Part VI Fire Protection

-The edition is prepared by Russian Maritime Register of Shipping 8, Dvortsovaya Naberezhnaya, 191186, St. Petersburg, Russian Federation www.rs-class.org/en/
+FAI "Russian Maritime Register of Shipping" 8, Dvortsovaya Naberezhnaya, 191186, St. Petersburg, Russian Federation www.rs-class.org/en/